Flex-project-team/ComBS/README.md

 This app will be built primarily using React Native and vanilla JavaScript.
 In addition to `package.json`, there will be the following scripts:

+The technical challenges of this project will be:

+- Determining the implementation of drag and drop for figures and bubbles on to the canvas
+- Determining the implementation of slider listing figures and bubbles
+- Identifying ways to incorporate text input inside speech and thought bubbles

 ### Group Members and Work Breakdown

 Our group has three members, Nate Reiners, Ken Lee and Nandini Adhyapaka.